Floorp-Projects/Floorp/docs/performance/reporting_a_performance_problem.md

     will allow you to upload this profile and once completed will write out a link.
 Before uploading, the publish button asks you what data you'd like to publish to our servers.
-5. Note that while it\'s possible to strip profiles of potentially privacy sensitive information, the less information a profile contains, *the harder it is to analyze and turn into actionable data.*
+5. Note that while it's possible to strip profiles of potentially privacy sensitive information, the less information a profile contains, *the harder it is to analyze and turn into actionable data.*